Engin-Boot/capture-behavior-of-a-visit-counter-Tanvi-Kale/needs-facilities.md

   Given:The data of types of visitors in a week When:The week ends
-  Then:The details about the visitors must be recorded
+  Then:The details about the visitors be recorded

 Scenario: Alert when seating capacity is full